IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

 export OUTPUT_VINA=$PWD/output_local
 ```
 ### 6. EXAMPLE: Running with Provided Data
-For a sample run, use the provided protein folder for 5wlo:
+We’ve provided a sample protein, 5wlo, with all the necessary files (receptor, ligand, grid maps).
-Create an output directory:
+Create an output directory for storing results specific to 5wlo:
 ```bash
 mkdir 5wlo_output
 ```